RobOlejniczak/irace/README.md

 ## iRace-admin

-There is a `docker-compose.yml` to run an accompanying service to monitor seasons in leagues and automatically pull race data, regenerate HTML and push the resulting files to your iRace webhost.
+There is a `docker-compose.yml` to run an accompanying service to monitor seasons in leagues and automatically pull race data, regenerate JSON and push the resulting files to your iRace webhost.

 This service can also be used to occasionally refresh the memberlist of